pinkbunkadoo/matey/README.md

 ## What is this?

-Matey is a basic 2d animation tool intended for quickly roughing out animation ideas.
+Matey is a basic 2d animation tool intended for quickly roughing out ideas.
 No fancy pens or brushes.
 Just simple lines.

 Pen strokes are vector based, allowing for a reduced memory footprint and file size, as well as the ability to manipulate them after they have been put to